Frequently Asked Questions (FAQs)

 • What is the study scope?

 We are in the corridor study stage.
-The study intends to determine the preferred corridor (location) for the bridge and preliminary information for the future design and construction of the replacement (tentatively planned for 2029).
+The study intends to determine the preferred corridor (location) for the bridge and preliminary information for the future design and construction of the replacement (tentatively planned for 2030).
 The study has been divided in several tasks:

 Task 1 will analyze the existing and future conditions and determine the potential locations for a relocated US212 bridge over the Missouri River within the study area.

-Task 2 will determine and evaluate the feasible corridors for the US212 highway corridor to connect the new potential bridge locations to the existing US212 corridor, conduct an environmental scan and complete the planning study.
+Task 2 will determine and evaluate the feasible corridors for the US212 highway corridor to connect the new potential bridge locations to the existing US212 corridor, conduct an environmental screening and complete the planning study.

 Task 3 will conduct the NEPA study (See below for a full description) to determine the “preferred option” for the project(s) to move on to the design stage.